elovation/elovation/README.md

 This also supports individual player rankings within multi-player teams, using the [Trueskill ranking system](http://research.microsoft.com/en-us/projects/trueskill/)

-Quick Start with Heroku
+Heroku
 ---------------------------

 The fastest way to get started with Elovation is to click the deploy to [Heroku](http://www.heroku.com) button below.
-Elovation can be run on the free tier, so all you will require is a Heroku account to get started with no running costs.
+Heroku was initially chosen for it's free tier, but this no longer exists.
+We are currently seeking contributors to help migrate this application to another service.
+Heroku deployment is currently untested as per Elovations last update many years ago.

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/elovation/elovation)